fluid-player/fluid-player-docs/content/layout_configuration/index.md

 ## title

-Set this parameter to <strong>string value</strong> to have the title displayed on your video.
+Set this parameter to have the title displayed on your video.
 Disabled by default.

 ```javascript
 fluidPlayer(